Timeseries

 shift(n)[source]

-If \(n > 0\), shifts in the future.
-If \(n < 0\), shifts in the past.
+If \(n > 0\), shifts into the future.
+If \(n < 0\), shifts into the past.

 For example, with \(n=2\) and freq=’M’, March 2013 becomes May 2013.
 With \(n=-2\), March 2013 becomes Jan 2013.